-The amount of SEK 447 (437) million is for fees deducted by the PPM to finance its costs of administration.
-In 2008, the principle for fee deduction has been changed.
-Previously the fee deducted consisted only of a percentage, but now there is also a ceiling of SEK 110 on the fee.
-For 2009, the fee was 0.19 (0.16) percent of the account balances of pension savers.
-During the build-up phase and until 2018, the PPM will be financed by a combination of fees deducted, interest-bearing overdrafts for working capital needs and borrowing within authorized limits from the National Debt Office.
-The amount of the fee deducted was based on the cost level forecast for 2009.
+The amount of SEK 546 (447) million is for fees deducted by the Swedish Pensions Agency to finance the costs of the administration of the premium pension system.
+The average fee for 2010 was 0.16 (0.19) percent of the account balances of pension savers with a ceiling of SEK 125 (110).
+During the build-up phase and until 2018, the premium pension system will be financed by a combination of fees deducted, interest-bearing overdrafts for working capital needs and borrowing within authorized limits from the National Debt Office.
+The amount of the fee deducted was based on the cost level forecast for 2010.